 Exercises may be done individually or in a group.
-They should be done within 2 weeks of assignment.
+Exercises should be done within 2 weeks of assignment.

 Completed exercises should be COPIED INTO AN EMAIL including the names of all persons who contributed to the solution.
+It is acceptable to work the exercise on paper and send a photo by email.
+The photo must be easily readable.

 Feedback will be returned by email.
 Please allow at least 2 weeks for feedback.